Why is my mattress hot? 6 Important Tips to prevent overheating while sleeping

 The most common question hot sleepers ask.
 “Is the mattress hot?”

-Why do foam hold body heat?
+Why does foam hold body heat?

-Foam is made up of billions of open-cell, with rubber-like walls.
+Foam is made up of billions of open-cell with rubber-like walls.

-The denser the foam is the less breathable it becomes.
+The denser the foam is, the less breathable it becomes.

 Our body is constantly generating 37 degrees of heat.
 That’s pretty warm.

 So here are six tips on what you can do to keep your mattress cool.